Illinois Apostille Services — Fast & Simple Mail-In Processing

 Apostille Global Services provides fast, secure Illinois apostille services by mail for individuals, families, students, professionals, and businesses.
 We handle Illinois-issued documents, prepare them for submission to the Illinois Secretary of State, and return them with full tracking via USPS, FedEx, or DHL.

-Not sure whether your Illinois document must be an original or a notarized copy?
+Not sure whether your Illinois document must be an original, certified copy, or notarized document?
 We review your documents and guide you before submission so you know exactly what to send.

 Contact us to speak with an Apostille agent today